Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Numerical experiments

 In the mathematical model, energy parameters are normalized by time.
 The energy consumption for a trip $i$ ($B_i$) is calculated based on trip length, a consumption rate of 2.8 kWh/mi, and the average network speed.
 Similarly, the charging rate ($R_c$) is converted into a time-based replenishment rate (minutes of operation gained per minute of charging).
 This rate varies by charger type, with slow chargers (125 kW) providing a (unitless) rate of $R^\text{slow}_c \approx 2.23$ min/min, and fast chargers (450 kW) delivering a rate of $R^\text{fast}_c \approx 8.03$ min/min.
-In practical terms, this indicates that a BEB recovers approximately 8.03 minutes of operational range for every minute of fast charging.
+In practical terms, this indicates that a BEB recovers approximately 8.03 minutes of operational range for every minute of fast charging. \cref{param_value_model} summarizes the key scalar parameters used in the baseline model.